Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

-Jayson Tatum and his Boston Celtics teammates hit the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Wednesday.
+The Boston Celtics, Jayson Tatum included, take on the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-Now let's break down Tatum's available prop bets, with a particular eye on stats and trends to help you make good picks.
+Let's look at the prop bets available for Tatum, using stats and trends to make good predictions.

 Jayson Tatum Prop Bets vs. the Heat